Kush-fanta/The-Pitch-Visualizer-From-Words-to-Storyboard/README.md

 Our methodology was centered on creating an intelligent, adaptable system rather than a simple chain of API calls.

-* **Moving Beyond NLTK**: We initially used NLTK for sentence segmentation but quickly pivoted.
+* **Moving Beyond NLTK**: I initially used NLTK for sentence segmentation but quickly pivoted.
 NLTK is rule-based and lacks contextual understanding.
 By delegating this task to **Gemini**, the application can identify true "visual moments" that may span multiple sentences or exist within a single long one.

-* **Single, Structured API Call**: Our final architecture makes a single call to Gemini to handle both segmentation and prompt enhancement.
+* **Single, Structured API Call**: My final architecture makes a single call to Gemini to handle both segmentation and prompt enhancement.
 We instruct the LLM to return a structured **JSON object**.
 This is a highly robust and efficient design pattern that reduces latency and simplifies the backend logic, as we receive all the necessary text data in one predictable format.

-* **Prompt Engineering as Instruction**: Our "meta-prompt" is the core of our AI logic.
+* **Prompt Engineering as Instruction**: My "meta-prompt" is the core of our AI logic.
 Instead of just asking the LLM a question, we give it a **persona** ("expert screenwriter") and a **strict set of instructions** (deconstruct text, create new prompts, return only JSON, do not invent new story elements).
 This level of control is key to getting reliable, high-quality output from modern LLMs and represents the core of our "intelligent prompt engineering" methodology.